peytoncordero/DRI25/command-line.md

 The output should include in the list a file called cheat-sheet.txt

-But we also want to make sure that our phrase “This is my cheat sheet” is in the file!
+But we also want to make sure that our phrase "This is my cheat sheet" is in the file!
 How can we do that?
 Write:

 ```console
 $ cat cheat-sheet.txt
 ```

-The command “cat” is used to request your computer to print the file.
-It stands for “concatenate,” because it links strings of characters or files together from end to end.
+The command `cat` is used to request your computer to print the file.
+It stands for "concatenate," because it links strings of characters or files together from end to end.

 The output should be the content of the file.
 In this case, the only content is